Gabriella Coleman

 Short Bio:

 She is currently completing a multi-year research project with Matt Goerzen on the security field and hacker professionalization during the 1990s and early 2000s.
-Wearing Many Hats the first of two articles based on this research has been released by the project’s funder and sponsor, Data and Society.
-She is also working on a book of essays about hackers and the state and delivered material from the book for the 2022 Henry Morgan Lectures.
+Our first major publication Wearing Many Hats has been released by Data and Society.
+She is also working on a book of essays about hackers and the state and delivered material from the book for the 2022 Lewis Henry Morgan Lectures.

 Her first book Coding Freedom: The Ethics and Aesthetics of Hacking was published in 2013 with Princeton University Press.
 She then published Hacker, Hoaxer, Whistleblower, Spy: The Many Faces of Anonymous (Verso, 2014), which was named to Kirkus Reviews Best Books of 2014 and was awarded the Diana Forsythe Prize by the American Anthropological Association.